 Muriel was born and raised in England.
 She moved to Long Island, NY in 1967.
 She was impressed by how eager her new friends were to share their own diverse immigrant histories.
 She began early in entertainment as a stage manager for theater.
-In the 1970’s she received a federal grant, with friends, to form a theater company in rural Vermont.
+In the 1970’s she received a federal grant to form a theater company in rural Vermont.
 Over the last 40 years, while maintaining a successful career in costume design, she has directed several shows in NYC and in New England, performed onstage, crewed backstage, managed costume shops, designed and painted scenery, and taught aspiring designers.
 She is a Reiki healer, a writer, media consultant and artist.

 Muriel was educated until age 13 in the United Kingdom.
 She graduated in 1979, Cum Laude and Phi Beta Kappa, from the University of Vermont with a BS in Nutrition.
 She earned her MFA in 1982 from New York University’s Tisch School of the Arts Graduate Design Department.
 Throughout, Muriel has extensively studied the cultures and religions of the world by reading many of the classic texts and through various classes, workshops, seminars, retreats and much travel.